Kirtar22/ThreatHunting_with_Osquery/README.md

 ## Linux

-Note: I will share "osquery.conf" file and queries related to Linux as I get some time to work on them.
+Note: I will share "osquery.conf" file and queries related to Linux as I get some time to complete them.